domsson/nuru/README.md

 | 2           | 2      | `uint16_t` | Unicode code point into the Basic Multilingual Plane (Plane 0) |
 | 129         | 1      | `uint8_t`  | Index into glyph palette                 |

-If `glyph_mode` is set to `1` and `glyph_pal` is set, then the value is to be interpreted as an index into the glyph palette.
-However, if `glpyh_pal` is empty, then the value is simply an ASCII char code (Unicode extended ASCII).

 The correlation of `glyph_mode` and the `length` is intentional.
 This also works for the palette mode if one subtracts 128 from it.
 In other words, the highest bit, if set, indicates palette mode.